jll123567/VR-Content/README.md

 # VR-Content
-All my vr content for VRChat, ChilloutVR, and NEOS, as unitypackages or zip files.
+All my social VR content as unitypackages or zip files.